rasatpc/FVWM3-myEXT/coreEXT/5Bindings/ExposeList/readme-fel.txt

 To install or edit .fvwm/CoreExt.sys

-## Add the below line below "Load 7.Modules".
+## Add the below line at the end of "Load 5.Bindings".
-Read $[CORE_DIR]/MODULES/ExposeList/fvwmExposeList.sys
+Read $[CORE_DIR]/5Bindings/ExposeList/fvwmExposeList.sys

 # Any addon or modification in .fvwm/userExt.sys